 Why do I have so many milk jug greenhouses?

 The first year I made these, I had 40 of these greenhouses because I was planting a lot of perennials.
 I was trying to establish a new landscape after removing four-dozen evergreens from our yard.
 I do not normally have that many milk jug greenhouses.

 After reading several organic gardening books that year, I fell in love with the idea of edible landscaping.
 Grown plants are more expensive, and I do have time on my side so I mostly plant by seed, although I have ordered a few young fruit trees and rose bushes by mail.
-Here are some of the seeds I purchased through Botanical Interests to use in my milk jug greenhouses this year:
+Here are some of the seeds I purchased through Botanical Interests (my favorite source for organic and heirloom seeds!) to use in my milk jug greenhouses this year: